 Gold Country California, USA Travel Guide

 Some of the larger The The quest for gold region towns, like Auburn, Placerville, Sonora, Grass Valley, and Nevada City, operate limited local bus services.
 These services mainly cater to residents traveling in the town itself and its immediate vicinity.
-They do not typically structure for visitors moving between the district's dispersed historical sites and attractions.
+They do not typically structure for visitors moving between the area's dispersed historical sites and attractions.

 Buses run hourly or less frequently, requiring careful planning.